Italian Eggplant

 Applications

 Italian eggplants are best suited for cooked applications such as frying, baking, sautéing, grilling, and pickling.
-Italian eggplants benefit from its porous texture, allowing it to absorb accompanying flavors with ease.
-It can be sliced and fried or grilled and used in eggplant parmigiana and pasta dishes.
-It can also be grilled and served with mozzarella, basil, tomatoes, and olive oil as a fresh appetizer.
-Italian eggplant pairs well with tomatoes, bell peppers, zucchini, parmesan and mozzarella cheese, onions, garlic, herbs such as basil, arugula and oregano, capers, green olives, pine nuts, olive oil, red wine vinegar, and grilled steak, veal, and lamb.
-Italian eggplants will keep up to three days when stored in a cool and dry place.
-Refrigeration should be avoided as Italian eggplants can suffer chill damage from frigid temperatures.
+Their porous texture allows them to absorb accompanying flavors with ease.
+These vegetables can be incorporated into pasta, pizza, stir-fries, kabobs, stews, sandwiches, and casseroles.
+They can also be grilled and served in appetizers with mozzarella, basil, tomatoes, and olive oil.
+Italian eggplants pair well with bell peppers, zucchini, onions, garlic, basil, arugula, oregano, capers, green olives, pine nuts, red wine vinegar, crunchy bread, grilled steak, veal, and lamb.
+Italian eggplants will keep for up to three days when stored in a cool, dry place.
+Refrigeration should be avoided as these vegetables can suffer chill damage from frigid temperatures.

 Ethnic/Cultural Info